-Despite their beautiful colors and patterns, there are many lethal snakes in the world that have the potential to kill you with just one bite.
+Despite their beautiful colors and patterns, there are many lethal snakes in the world that can kill you with just one venomous (poisonous) bite.
+These snakes are always found in the warmer, tropical parts of the world.

-The Inland Taipan, native to Australia, is the most venomous snake in the world.
-Its venom is the most toxic of any snake.
-The venom in just one bite is lethal enough to kill over 200 people.
-Fortunately, its temperament is placid, and it rarely comes into contact with humans.
+The Inland Taipan is the most venomous snake in the world.
+The venom contained in just one bite is lethal enough to kill over 200 people.

-Many snakes have the potential to kill humans.
-We’ll take you through the most poisonous snakes on earth, with the most lethal bites.
-We’ll also let you know which snakes are responsible for the most human deaths.
+Many snakes possess deadly venom, but most prefer to use this scarce resource sparingly.
+We’ll walk you through the most poisonous snakes on earth.
+We’ll then let you know which snakes cause the most human deaths.

 Before we get started, how do we define the “deadliest” or “most dangerous” snakes?